postgrespro/pg_probackup/Documentation.md

     [--help] [--instance instance_name] [-i backup_id]
     [-j num_threads] [--progress]
     [--skip-block-validation]
-    [recovery_options] [logging_options]
+    [recovery_target_options] [logging_options]
+    [partial_restore_options]

 Verifies that all the files required to restore the cluster are present and not corrupted.
 If *instance_name* is not specified, pg_probackup validates all backups available in the backup catalog.
 If you specify the *instance_name* without any additional options, pg_probackup validates all the backups available for this backup instance.
-If you specify the *instance_name* with a [recovery target option](#recovery-target-options) and/or a *backup_id*, pg_probackup checks whether it is possible to restore the cluster using these options.
+If you specify the *instance_name* with a [recovery target options](#recovery-target-options) and/or a *backup_id*, pg_probackup checks whether it is possible to restore the cluster using these options.

+If you specify the [partial restore options](#partial-restore-options) and a *backup_id*, pg_probackup checks whether it is possible to restore the cluster using these options.

 For details, see the section [Validating a Backup](#validating-a-backup).